Norm residue isomorphism theorem: History

 The name "norm residue" originally referred to the Hilbert symbol $(a_1, a_2)$, which takes values in the Brauer group of k (when the field contains all ℓ-th roots of unity).
 Its usage here is in analogy with standard local class field theory and is expected to be part of an (as yet undeveloped) "higher" class field theory.

 The norm residue isomorphism theorem implies the Quillen–Lichtenbaum conjecture.
-It is equivalent to a theorem whose statement was once referred to as the Beilinson–Lichtenbaum conjecture.

 History of the proof

 Milnor's conjecture was proved by Vladimir Voevodsky.

 Later Voevodsky proved the general Bloch–Kato conjecture.

 The starting point for the proof is a series of conjectures due to Lichtenbaum (1983) and Beilinson (1987).
 They conjectured the existence of motivic complexes, complexes of sheaves whose cohomology was related to motivic cohomology.
 Among the conjectural properties of these complexes were three properties: one connecting their Zariski cohomology to Milnor's K-theory, one connecting their etale cohomology to cohomology with coefficients in the sheaves of roots of unity and one connecting their Zariski cohomology to their etale cohomology.
 These three properties implied, as a very special case, that the norm residue map should be an isomorphism.
 The essential characteristic of the proof is that it uses the induction on the "weight" (which equals the dimension of the cohomology group in the conjecture) where the inductive step requires knowing not only the statement of Bloch-Kato conjecture but the much more general statement that contains a large part of the Beilinson-Lichtenbaum conjectures.
 It often occurs in proofs by induction that the statement being proved has to be strengthened in order to prove the inductive step.
 In this case the strengthening that was needed required the development of a very large amount of new mathematics.